 I repeat, NEVER do the way we did.

 After the last sips of morning coffee, we presented the prototypes to the group.
 We had two low-fidelity prototypes and several design concepts.
-A vivid discussion along with many updates followed immediately.
+A vivid discussion, along with many updates, followed immediately.
 Testing took most of the day.
 Every step, every element of the interface...

 By the end of the day, we had the prototype completely tested.
 It was low-fidelity, but it was a working solution!

-I feel like the best part of this workshop was the chance to talk with real users and implement their suggestion in the live mode.
+I feel like the best part of this workshop was the chance to talk with real users and implement their suggestion in live mode.
 The process went so quickly and with a minimum of iterations.

-Might sound trivial, might sound like it is no big deal.
+It might sound trivial, might sound like it is no big deal.
 However, this short and intense workshop turned into the start of some bigger, major changes in our work approach.
 These were our first steps on the road of design sprints.

 And we enjoyed it a lot.

-Nowadays we use the Design Sprint methodology in every other project.
+Nowadays, we use the Design Sprint methodology in every other project.
 We have already successfully delivered a number of discovery phases using design sprint and design thinking techniques.
 Obviously, every time we adapt to the project realities.
-For example, lately, we have provided remote design sprint workshop for our clients.
+For example, lately, we have provided remote design sprint workshops for our clients.
 It was even more challenging than the offline session from this story.
 However, we managed it effectively thanks to some wonderful tools: InVision and RealTimeBoard.

 Instead of the summary